LeapLabTHU/L2W-DEN/README.md

 ## Introduction

-This repository contains the implementation of the paper, Learning to Weight Samples for Dynamic Early-exiting Networks (ECCV 2022).
-The proposed method adopts a weight prediction network to weight the training loss of different samples for dynamic early exiting networks, such as [MSDNet][] and [RANet][], and improves their performance in the dynamic early exiting scenario.
+This repository contains the implementation of the paper, *Learning to Weight Samples for Dynamic Early-exiting Networks* (**ECCV** 2022).
+The proposed method adopts a weight prediction network to weight the training loss of different samples for dynamic early-exiting networks, such as [MSDNet][] and [RANet][], and improves their performance in the dynamic early exiting scenario.

 ### Overall idea